Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow): Live versions

 The version on Some Time in New York City was recorded at the Lyceum Ballroom in London on December 15, 1969, at the "Peace for Christmas" concert for UNICEF.
 In addition to the musicians who performed in Toronto, Billy Preston played keyboards, George Harrison played guitar, Keith Moon joined in on drums towards the end, and members of Delaney & Bonnie & Friends also performed.
 This version reportedly lasted 40 minutes, as the musicians became "locked in the hypnotic riff," and was edited down to 15 minutes for the album release.
 Drummer Alan White recalls finally bringing the song to its conclusion by speeding up to the point where the other musicians couldn't keep up, and then slowing the tempo down, allowing the song to end.
 Lennon claimed that the musicians on this version were "inspired out of their skulls" and that it was "the most fantastic music [he'd] ever heard."

 Bielen and Urish describe this performance as "vibrant", enhanced by the call and response between Ono's vocal and the horn section, and claim that the finale was so "hyped-up" that even Ono had trouble keeping up.
 Lennon biographer Geoffery Giuliano and Moon biographer Tony Fletcher claim that half the audience walked out during the performance.

-The Lennons played the song, backed by Jim Keltner on drums and Elephant's Memory, at the matinee performance of the One to One benefit concerts at Madison Square Garden in New York City on August 30, 1972.
+The Ono-Lennons played the song, backed by Jim Keltner on drums and Elephant's Memory, at the matinee performance of the One to One benefit concerts at Madison Square Garden in New York City on August 30, 1972.
 These concerts were released as the Live in New York City album and video, but "Don't Worry Kyoko" was not performed for the evening concert and was not included on either the album or video versions of Live in New York City.